Symbol

 • recursion → fractal

-Geometry is also the structure the psyche recognises itself in; geometry is the only symbol that is also a law.
+Geometry is the structure that life recognises itself in; geometry is the only symbol that is also a law.
 Mythic symbols can be interpreted; geometric symbols operate.
 So π does not allow reinterpretation. Φ is not suggestive. √2 is not a metaphor.
 They are laws—symbol and function fused into one.
-This is why sacred geometry is sacred: it is the universe speaking in its original, self-consistent language.
+This is why sacred geometry is sacred: it is the universe speaking in its original, pure language.

 reincarnation.jpg